migben/vue-playground/README.md

 # vue-playground
-This repo will document any small vue app I may work later on.
+This repo will document any small vue app I may work from now on.